ladrians/mlND-Capstone/proposal/proposal.md

 The image provided by the simulator is a RGB encoded height:120px and width:160.

 As the camera is in a fixed position and the higher part of it is useless for the classification task, it is expected to crop the upper part of it and just feed the network with a smaller Image containing only lane information.
-For example:
+For example (Center cropped image):

 ![Center_crop](../data/center_crop_sample.jpg)